er0/lolfish/README.md

 ## lolfish

-lolfish is a Git-aware fish theme inspired by [lolcat][lolcat] and [bobthefish][bobthefish].
+lolfish is a Git-aware fish theme.

 ![lolfish][screenshot1]
 ![lolfish][screenshot2]

-You will not need any special patched fonts for this to work.

 ### Features

  * Some of the things you need to know about Git in a glance.
  * A return value from the last command if there was an error.
- * Wow such color
+ * Wow such color!

 ### The Prompt